arekfurt/WinAWL/HighlyDeployableWDACPolicies-Experimental/README.md

 The core rules included in the policies here will most certainly evolve as I have time to further study and experiment with both enhancements to what they allow and to malicious behaviors they can block.
 (If you’re interested, keep an eye on the brand new dev branch to see what may be coming here.)

 Note: Any intended use of any such policies presumes ordinary users without security expertise do not have administrative rights.
 Users with administrative rights may run any files as they choose from filepath locations allowed in these policies.

+**Bug Note:** MS has confirmed that a bug exists that causes serious deauthorization issues of vital Windows components if you attempt to merge certain allow rule lists and certain deny rule lists.
+The rules used in these policies trigger this bug. **Until further notice, DO NOT MERGE THE MAIN AND BLOCK LIST POLICY FILES HERE.** Just use the two separate policies included for each policy combo.

+**Bug Note 2:** Currently (as of 7/23) when Script Enforcement is enabled not all things that would trigger it (if you're in audit mode) or do get blocked by it (if you're in enforced mode) are written to the AppLocker/MSI and Scripts log as they should be.
+This includes at least some blocking of scripts in .hta files (assuming you don't have mshta.exe blocked as an application), possibly some Powershell commands, and some wmic.exe and regsvr.exe commands that could sometimes be used to bypass pre-1903 versions of WDAC.

 ## July 15 Improvements